P. H. McCarthy: Career in politics

 Labor unions had helped elect James D. Phelan, a Democrat, to several terms as Mayor of San Francisco.
 They were outraged, therefore, when Phelan sided with the employers in the City Front Federation Strike of 1901.
 Labor unions associated with the SFLC organized the Union Labor Party to challenge him.
 McCarthy and the BTC, characteristically, not only did not join in the campaign, but supported a rival candidate.

 The ULP's candidate, Eugene E. Schmitz, won election in 1901.
 Schmitz' administration, however, was largely controlled by Abraham "Abe" Ruef, a political boss who made few efforts to conceal the depth of his corruption.
 Reform elements succeeded in bringing about Ruef's conviction and Schmitz' removal from office in 1907.

 McCarthy was eager to fill this vacancy.
 While the criminal proceedings were still underway, and during the midst of a bitter strike by San Francisco streetcar workers, McCarthy ran on a platform of promising to halt the ongoing prosecutions.
 That put him in conflict with the SFLC, while undercutting his own reputation for honesty.
 McCarthy lost.

 McCarthy ran again, this time successfully, in 1909.
 As Mayor he installed BTC officials throughout his administration, required City employees to become union members, and raised the minimum wage for city employees from $2 to $3 per day.
 He also required all city employees to be U.S. citizens, in line with the BTC's nativist leanings.

-While McCarthy's administration was largely scandal-free, it suffered from a number of political failures, including the contentious effort to import water from the Hetch-Hetchy dam in Yosemite to San Francisco.
-Reform-minded businessmen chose James Rolph, Jr., known as "Sunny Jim", to run against him.
+While McCarthy's administration was largely scandal-free, it suffered from a number of political failures, including the contentious effort to import water from the O'Shaughnessy Dam, Hetch Hetchy Reservoir, Hetch Hetchy Valley, in Yosemite National Park to San Francisco.
+Reform-minded businessmen chose James Rolph Jr., known as "Sunny Jim", to run against him.
 Rolph won and the ULP faded from the scene.
 McCarthy returned to the Republican Party, serving as a delegate to Republican National Convention in 1920.